Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to showcase my MongoDB's (NoSQL database) database abilities, by:
     + Restricting user searches to specific content.
         + (Ex.
-Only allowing users to search for chef name, featured ingredient, and recipe name from the in app recipe search engine.)
+Only allowing users to search for chef name, featured ingredient, and recipe name from the in-app recipe search engine.)
-    + Removing non pertinent data sent to the client from the server (if possible).
+    + Removing non pertinent data sent to the client from the server when applicable.
         + (Ex.
-Removing recipe ingredient(s), recipe step(s), and recipe description from the in app recipe search engine.)
+Removing recipe ingredient(s), recipe step(s), and recipe description from the in-app recipe search engine returns.)
-    + Searches use operators if applicable.
+    + Searches use operators when applicable.
         + (Ex.
 The `$or` operator is used to allow a dictionary list of `ObjectId`s to be compiled and sent to MongoDB as a single inquiry.)
     + Creating a new recipe or account document will build upon a prestored blank template instead of creating an entirely new document each time.
+This allows:
-(This allows for cleaner coded Python when uploading new content.)
+        + For cleaner coded Python when uploading new content.
+        + For easily updating the standard recipe and user documents.
     + Allow users to upload avatars for their profile and recipes.

 + I want to showcase my artistic ability, by:
     + Creating CSS art.
-        + Created sticky notes with lifting effect.
+        + Created sticky notes with a lifting effect.
-        + Created drinks.
+        + Created drinks with an animation.
+These drinks are:
-            + Stylized as tea with ice in it, which:
+            + Stylized as tea with ice in it
-                + Ripples when a user's mouse cursor passes over it.
+            + Animated to have ripples when a user's mouse cursor passes over it.
-                + The "ice" has a dipping effect when a user's mouse cursor passes over it.
+            + Animated to have the "ice" dip when a user's mouse cursor passes over it.
         + Created napkins that the drinks sit on.
         + Created Polaroid pictures.
         + Created table runners (header and footer).
+        + Created index cards.
     + Creating SVG art.
         + Created favicon and Fat Raccoon logo (raccoon face).
         + Created blank head chef avatar place holder (black and blue silhouette).